deborahdore/argumentation-mining-transformers/README.md

                         The list of labels (separated by spaces) for the task.
                         If not given it will fallback to the default labels for the task.
+    --training-labels [LABELS ...]
+                        The list of labels (separated by spaces) used to filter the dataset for training.
+                        If not given, it will use default labels.
     --accelerator ACCELERATOR
                         What device to use as accelerator (cpu, gpu, tpu, etc).